GuyBaele/SpreadGL/README.md

 This step works in the similar way as the A.27 example.
 Please take notice of the "--location" argument:
 As there are two annotations (location1 & location2 in this case) to store coordinates, you need to enter them in the order of latitude and longitude with a comma (",") separator in between.

-2. Visualise the spatial layer in Spread.gl.
+2. Visualise the spatial layers in Spread.gl.
-Click the "Add Data" button and import the file named 'RABV_US1_gamma_MCC.tree.output.geojson' by drag-and-drop.
+Follow the previous steps to get different visuals.
+You can set the time window of animation as incremental for better observation of dispersal in continuous space.
 In this example, you can create an additional layer that enables the differentiation of nodes and tips.
-Select 'Layers' from the navigation bar, then clicking 'Add Layer' and choose 'Point' in Basic.
+Select 'Layers' from the navigation bar, click 'Add Layer' and then choose 'Point' in Basic.
 Specify the coordinate fields (latitude & longitude) of the ending points.
 In order to effectively distinguish between the nodes and tips, it is recommended to utilise a qualitative colour bar and set the colours based on the 'type' field.
 As a result, the internal nodes and external tips will be categorised into distinct colours, allowing for clear and unambiguous observation.

 https://user-images.githubusercontent.com/74751786/221672148-b5190444-cb32-4047-a395-ed2cc8427130.mov